ajithkumarkannan/ajithkumarkannan/README.md

 # 👨‍💻 About Me

-* 🎓 M.S. in Health Informatics Graduate from Rutgers University, New Brunswick, New Jersey (Graduated in May 2025).
+* 🎓 M.S.
+Health Informatics Graduate from Rutgers University, New Brunswick, New Jersey (Graduated in May 2025).

 * 🏥 Former Quality Analytics Intern at Alameda Health System (AHS) & Clinical Intern at Sir Run Run Shaw Hospital Affiliated with Zhejiang University (浙江大学).